 Kids don’t need much more than a roof over their heads, food and clothes, and loving guardians.
 But they’re developmentally starved absent unstructured play to build their creativity, curiosity, and resilience.
 In my humble opinion…

 I stunk at this.
 Especially the first go-round.
-Undergraduate studies were difficult for me, because I had no discipline when it came to my studies.
+Undergraduate studies were difficult for me because I had no discipline when it came to my studies.
 I somehow managed to achieve NHS consideration without doing most of my homework.
 I carried that slacker mentality to college.
-I learned after two years at State U., (and nearly getting expelled) how important it is to actually show up for classes.
+I learned after two years at State U., (and nearly getting expelled) how important it is to show up for classes.

 The one constant was I always worked.
-Even though it was just a part-time gig here and there, I knew I had to make some kind of income to pay for tuition, room and board.
+Even though it was just a part-time gig here and there, I knew I had to make some kind of income to pay for tuition, room, and board.

-Eventually I wised up.
+Eventually, I wised up.
 Just in time for year three.
 A direct and clear note from my advisor was the wake-up call I needed.
 From that point forward, you’d find me putting in three to four hours after class in the library.
-After five years (thanks to retaking a handful of classes) with degree in hand, I was ready to sell my soul to the cubicle.
+After five years (thanks to retaking a handful of classes) with a degree in hand, I was ready to sell my soul to the cubicle.

 With college, I had the advantage of having grandparents who would occasionally step in to pay the portion of tuition that deferred student loans wouldn’t cover.
-Eventually I’d owe them around 5 grand, if memory serves me right.
+Eventually, I’d owe them around 5 grand, if memory serves me right.
 But they were the first to be repaid, and within two years of graduation.
-Still, without them, I’d have had to drop of out school.
+Still, without them, I’d have had to drop out of school.

 The topic that gets us all jazzed, right??
 I pretty much stumbled into the field of Information Technology thanks to nothing more than an affinity for computers.
 Being a geek has its advantages.
-Thanks to my grandparents loaning me money for a computer in college, I had the advantage of learning about PCs just before NetScape became a thing.
-Remember NetScape??
+Thanks to my grandparents loaning me money for a computer in college, I had the advantage of learning about PCs just before Netscape became a thing.
+Remember Netscape??